-- 1. In a large bowl, cream the shortening, brown sugar and 1/2 cup sugar until light and fluffy.
+- 1. Preheat oven to 350°.
+Cream shortening, 1/2 cup sugar and brown sugar until light and fluffy.
 Beat in egg and extract.
-Combine the flour, baking powder and salt; gradually add to creamed mixture and mix well.
+In another bowl, whisk flour, baking powder and salt; gradually beat into creamed mixture.
 Stir in ginger.

 - 2. Shape into 1-in. balls.
 Roll in remaining sugar.
 Place 2 in. apart on ungreased baking sheets.
-Flatten with the bottom of a glass.
-Press an almond slice into the center of each cookie.
+Flatten with the bottom of a glass dipped in sugar.
+Press an almond slice into center of each cookie.

-- 3. Bake at 350° for 9-11 minutes or until edges are lightly browned.
-Cool for 2 minutes before removing to wire racks.
+- 3. Bake until edges are lightly browned, 9-11 minutes.
+Cool 2 minutes before removing to wire racks.
 Store in an airtight container.
-Yield: 3-1/2 dozen.
+Yield: about 3-1/2 dozen.

 1 cookie: 58 calories, 3g fat (1g saturated fat), 3mg cholesterol, 20mg sodium, 7g carbohydrate (3g sugars, 0 fiber), 1g protein.